FadhlullahRamadhani/S2-PADDY-MAPPING/README.md

-# LS8-OLI-MAPPING
+# S2-PADDY-MAPPING

-Mapping of rice growth phases and bare land using Landsat-8 OLI and machine learning algorithms
+# Mapping of rice condition on dry season using predictive analysis

 This is the steps to recreate the mapping.
 Please change the path of folder accordingly.

-Folder SR_output_model_LS8_2018_indramayu_edit contains the results of the classification model
+Folder ML-S2_S1v1/ML_LS8_S1_LEE_S2_2019_5class_surveyV2 the results of the classification model

-Folder SR-LS8-indramayu-utm contains the images of the classification results from the model
+Folder ML-S2_S1v1/CLASSIFY-MASK-PADDY-CLEAR contains the final classification images of the classification results from the model

-A. Download Data
+I. Download Data Sentinel-1
 1. Install Python and GEE login.
 Please refer to https://developers.google.com/earth-engine/python_install

-2. Download data using dl_SR_LS8_indramayu_complete_utm.py and dl_SR_LS8_indramayu_fmask_complete_utm.py
+2. Download S1 VH with LEE filtering data using dl_S1_VH_DESC_LEE_7regency_full1.py

-3. Downloading LS8 values based on CCTV locations dl_SR_LS8_cctv_complete_utm.py and dl_SR_LS8_cctv_fmask_complete_utm.py

-4. Download CCTV images from http://katam.litbang.pertanian.go.id/
+II.
+Classification process
+A. Cliping the S2-Bands with A-S2_L2A_BAND_PR_ARCPY_PADDY1.R and A-S1_LEE_split_paddy_VH1 for Sentinel-1 VH band (with ArcGIS installed. adjust the folder of ArcPy)

 B. Building the model
-1. Synchronize with according images and its interpretations of rice growth stages and bare land.

-2. Create tabulation based CCTV images and LS8 value.
-Erase all FMASK<>322
+1. Labelling on points from field survey just for five rice condition: 1.
+Bare land, 2.
+Flooding, 3.
+Vegetative, 4.
+Reproductive, 5.
+Ripening.

+2. Only data with pixel quality (2,4,5,6,7) is processed

-3. Building the model using several classifiers and tuning it using SR_Landsat8_ML_2018_indramayu_EDIT.R
+3. Building the model using SVM Radial and tuning it using B-ML_LS8_S1_LEE_S2_2019_5class_surveyV2.r

-4. Recap the classifier's result using recap_SR_output_model_LS8_2018_indramayu_edit.R

-5. Copy the best model for each classifier into MODEL folder

-6. Change RDS path file to best model on SR_Landsat8_indramayu_ML_classify2.R
+5. Change RDS path file to best model on C-step1-2019_classify_S2_V4.R

+C. Running the model
-7. Run SR_Landsat8_indramayu_ML_classify2.R for classifying.R
+1. Run C-step1-2019_classify_S2_V4.R for classifying

-8. Run SR_Landsat8_indramayu_ML_mask_clip_region_paddy_utm2.R and SR_Landsat8_indramayu_ML_merge_fmask_utm2.R for merging into one image
+2. Run C-step2-2019_merge_S2v2.R for merging into one image

+3. Run C-step3-2019_CLEAR_ALLv4.R for merging with Sentinel-1 VH to detect rice period

+D. Temporal changes

-9. Run SR_Landsat8_indramayu_ML_change_detection_paddy_utm2.R for detecting change classes
+3. Run D-step1-2019_CHANGE_ALLv1 for detecting change classes with 5,10,15,20,25,30 lag days

-10. Run SR_Landsat8_indramayu_ML_change_detection_paddy_utm_reclass2.R for reclass of change detection
+4. Run D-step2-Recap-Change_V4.R for recaping the change detection data